kaygar86/Election_Analysis/README.md

 # Challenge Summary
 Our analysis was for a congressional seat election for state of Colorado, which had 3 candidates that voters from 3 counties.
 The script we used to find the winning candidate and the largest voting county was identical, therefore we could change the variables and the f string results text to complete an analysis for any type of election.
 Here are the ways we could modify the code to suit a different election:

-If we assume we would be working with candidate election data organized in the same way as the csv file we worked with (0 = ballot number, 1 = popultaion sector, 2 = candidate name) then we could write code with the more generic variables being pulled from the csv and then adjust the results f string so that it pulls the header of the csv file we're working with (candidate, county, state, etc).
+If we assume we would be working with candidate election data organized in the same way as the csv file we worked with (0 = ballot number, 1 = popultaion sector, 2 = candidate name) then we could write code with the more generic variables (example: voter_options and voting_sector) and then adjust the results f string so that it pulls the header of the csv file we're working with (candidate, county, state, etc).
 We would just need to make another variable for the header line that would replace where we currently refer to the county.

 If we are working with a different type of election data, for example one with propositions or measures instead of candidates then we would need to make additional changes to the code.
 Propositions and meausres are voted on with a Yes or No vote instead of a multiple choice between candidates so we would need to reflect that with a readout of each prop or measure and the percent of votes they got in favor or against.